Reporting

 Lichens

 If you are certain of the species, then please report your sightings by filling in a spreadsheet and submitting to the British Lichen Society (BLS).
-(Note that there is currently no lichen verifier at iRecord so records reported there will languish.)
+(Note that currently most lichen records at iRecord are not verified and none are imported into BLS data.)
+Some records reported to CBDC may make it to the BLS.

 Follow the instructions at https://www.britishlichensociety.org.uk/recording-mapping/submitting-records to download spreadsheets from here: https://www.britishlichensociety.org.uk/resources/downloads eg the General Recording Spreadsheet.
 Please ask if you want advice on filling this in.